uxlfoundation/oneapi-construction-kit/hal/docs/dynamic_loading.md

 Device HALs are currently statically linked to the generic RISC-V Core target.
 The HAL can be switched at build time by selecting a device in CMake.
-This requires HAL implementers to have access to the ComputeAorta source and build it themselves.
-This document describes a mechanism for switching between device HALs at runtime, which will allow for binary releases of ComputeAorta.
+This requires HAL implementers to have access to the oneAPI Construction Kit source and build it themselves.
+This document describes a mechanism for switching between device HALs at runtime, which will allow for binary releases of oneAPI Construction Kit.

 ## Building Device HALs

 Device HALs will keep their current API and be instantiated using the `hal::create_hal` entry point.
 They will be built as shared libraries, either in-tree or out-of-tree.
-They can be built independently, or as part of `clik` and `ComputeAorta`.
+They can be built independently, or as part of `clik` and `oneAPI Construction Kit`.

 ## Loading Device HALs